vcokltfre/bauxite/README.md

 # Bauxite

-Bauxite is a robus, low-level connector for the Discord API.
+Bauxite is a robust, low-level connector for the Discord API.

 ## What is Bauxite for?